 Understanding Part D Coverage and Costs

-Medicare Part D prescription drug coverage may just be the most confusing part of Medicare!
+Medicare Part D prescription drug coverage may just be the most confusing part of Medicare, but it’s getting easier starting in 2025.

-Estimating your out-of-pocket costs goes beyond just looking at the monthly premium.
+Estimating your annual prescription drug costs goes beyond just looking at the monthly premium of your plan.
 Part D costs also depend on:

 1. The medications you take and how frequently you take them